xtrone88/vesta-rental-mockup/docs/backend_spec.md

    1. payments apis to show summaries of cards added to system
 6. Expanded search APIs
    1. should include location search by location name and by lat , lon pair or Geohash
+7. Guesty Integration:
+   1. Should be able to sync properties with [Guesty](https://docs.guesty.com/) with a command and cron job occurring hourly